Drug information

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of dapivirine listed above.

-In this Phase 3 study, the dapivirine ring was reported to be safe, with no difference in safety concerns between the dapivirine ring group and the placebo group.
-In the study, some side effects related to the dapivirine ring included abnormal uterine bleeding, pelvic discomfort or pain, and lower abdominal (suprapubic) pain.
-All of these side effects were mild in severity.11
+In the Ring study, the dapivirine ring was reported to be safe, with no difference in safety concerns between the dapivirine ring group and the placebo group.
+Some of the side effects related to the dapivirine ring included abnormal uterine bleeding, pelvic discomfort or pain, and lower abdominal (suprapubic) pain.
+All of these side effects were mild in severity.15

-In this follow-on study to the Ring trial, the dapivirine ring was found to have a similar safety profile to what was seen in the Ring Study.
-Among 941 participants who enrolled in the DREAM study, approximately 66% of participants experienced a side effect.
+Results from the follow-on DREAM study showed a comparable safety profile to what was seen in the Ring Study.
+Among 941 participants who enrolled in the DREAM study, approximately 66% experienced a side effect.
 Only six participants experienced a side effect that was considered to be related to the study product.
-There were no treatment-related serious side effects.12
+There were no treatment-related serious side effects.16

-In this Phase 3 study, the use of the dapivirine ring was reported to be safe.
+In the ASPIRE study, the use of the dapivirine ring was reported to be safe.
 Similar to the Ring study, there was no difference in the occurrence of side effects between the dapivirine ring group and the placebo group.
-In the study, side effects related to the dapivirine ring included inflammation, reddening, or swelling of the cervix; urinary tract infection; loss of bladder control; headache; pain during sex; and pelvic pain.15
+In the study, side effects related to the dapivirine ring included inflammation, reddening, or swelling of the cervix; urinary tract infection; loss of bladder control; headache; pain during sex; and pelvic pain.18

 Because dapivirine-based vaginal rings are still being studied, information on possible side effects of the drug products is not complete.
 As testing of dapivirine-based vaginal rings continues, additional information on possible side effects will be gathered.